GerRudi/TaskerStuff/02_Car_Radio_add_song_to_Spotify_playlist_README.md

 - This Task requires the [AutoWeb](https://play.google.com/store/apps/details?id=com.joaomgcd.autoweb&hl=en) addon to access the Spotify API (Paid App from the Playstore)
 - This Profile requires [permissions to read system logs](https://tasker.joaoapps.com/userguide/en/help/ah_read_logs_grant.html)

-This setup is working with a Composition Media VW Infotainment system (with firmware) from 2014 in combination with my Android 10 devices (Android One Nokia 7 Plus) connected via Bluetooth.
+This setup is working with a Composition Media VW Infotainment system (with firmware) from 2014 in combination with my Android 10 device (Android One Nokia 7 Plus) connected via Bluetooth.
 It might work with other devices without any further setup - or not at all.

 # Files (Click for Tasker import)

 ### Profile
-- **[01_BT_VW_connect.prf:](https://taskernet.com/shares/?user=AS35m8nv%2F9kVVjaWNhsxWPMIrYDvleGnAAXvNLF0YGZMaXdHHvDCymFLorNzaH%2BXlk0dBJup&id=Profile%3A01_BT+VW+connect)** Event when connectiong to your Bluetooth radio - **configure the MAC Address of your device**!
+- **[01_BT_VW_connect.prf:](https://taskernet.com/shares/?user=AS35m8nv%2F9kVVjaWNhsxWPMIrYDvleGnAAXvNLF0YGZMaXdHHvDCymFLorNzaH%2BXlk0dBJup&id=Profile%3A01_BT+VW+connect)** Event when connecting to your Bluetooth radio - **configure the MAC Address of your device**!
 - **[02_Do_Spotify.prf:](https://taskernet.com/shares/?user=AS35m8nv%2F9kVVjaWNhsxWPMIrYDvleGnAAXvNLF0YGZMaXdHHvDCymFLorNzaH%2BXlk0dBJup&id=Profile%3A02_Do+Spotify)** Event to capture button press
 - **[03_Cooldown.prf:](https://taskernet.com/shares/?user=AS35m8nv%2F9kVVjaWNhsxWPMIrYDvleGnAAXvNLF0YGZMaXdHHvDCymFLorNzaH%2BXlk0dBJup&id=Profile%3A03_Cooldown)** Event to trigger cooldown